Civ13/civ13-wiki/wiki/Civilizations_and_Nomads.md

-# Civilization and Nomads
+# Civilizations and Nomads

-***"I'm cold and starving, [WHAT DO I DO?](Civilizations_and_Nomads#surviving "wikilink")"***
+***"I'm cold and starving, [WHAT DO I DO?](Starter_Guide "wikilink")"***

 *- A confused player*

-## What is Civilizations Mode?
+## What is Civilizations and Nomads mode?

-Civilizations mode is a roleplay-focused mode in which players are divided in up to 6 pre-determined factions, depending on the player-count.
+In Nomads, everyone spawns without any predetermined roles or **[Factions](Civilizations_and_Nomads#factions "wikilink")**.
+The **[map](Civilizations_and_Nomads#nomads-maps "wikilink")** is a complete wilderness, ready to be explored and settled.
+There are no prebuilt structures, except for occasional ancient ruins.

+You can stay factionless (a nomad), create your own faction or join an existing one.
+Only members of a faction can research new technologies and accumulate research points.

+A map may have one or more ethnicities, each speaking its own language initially incomprehensible to a speaker of a different language.
+On certain maps you can choose who you spawn as, while on other maps it is random.

 There is no predetermined goal.

 What will each civilization desire?
 Military power?
 World domination?
 Scholars with advanced technology?
 Mass resource output and production?
 Commerce and trade?
 Raiding?
-It's up to you or your leaders to decide!
+It’s up to you or your leaders to decide!

+## What is RP Map mode?

+In the RP mode, everyone chooses a role to play as before spawning.
+There may be one or more preset factions.
+The map has some prebuilt structures, but there is also plenty of space to expand with new buildings.

+In this mode, the research level is fixed and cannot be advanced.
+In other words, the epoch is static (Middle Ages - 1013; Wild West - 1873; certain decades of the 20th century - 1940s, 1990s, etc.)

+There may or may not be specific goals, which are listed at the start of the round.
+A brief outline for goals on different maps where they are present (mostly accumulating points for factions under certain conditions):

+- Gulag (1946) - the prisoners - hold as much money as possible within your faction and escape; the camp guard - force the prisoners to work and send out the resources.
+- **[The Art of the Deal](The_Art_of_the_Deal "wikilink")** (1994) - the company members - arrange deals to acquire disks and money; the police - jail company members and confiscate disks and money.

+Maps without a set goal:

+* Bohemia (1013) - live in a city in Medieval Europe.

+* **[Colony](Colony "wikilink")** (1713) - build a New World colony (two maps with different climates).
+* Little Creek (1873) - live in a Wild West town.
+* Pioneers (1873) - develop a town in the prairies.

-## What is Nomads Mode?
+## What else is there?

-Nomads mode is a subtype of the **Civilization 13** mode.

-In Nomads Mode, everyone spawns without any pre-determined **factions**, with only a knife and basic clothing.

-You can stay factionless (a nomad), create your own or be invited to one.

-However, **research points** can only be collected if you have a **faction**.
+There are also other modes and maps which are, effectively, a mix of the previous two modes, with a number of extra features.
+Currently it includes:

+- **[Tribes](Tribes "wikilink")** - a fantasy mode with several different races (chosen randomly upon spawning), each forming a preset faction.

-### Becoming Civilized
+## Becoming Civilized

 Perhaps you have noticed that your ability to craft things is a bit limited in comparison to other people, and you would like to make more.